 In fact, prior to opening my business, I spent days in the UCLA library reviewing what would be the next big, up, and coming industry.

-I happened upon the telecom market, and the business that I opened subsequently, I operated for almost 30 years up and until my exit in 2017.
+I happened upon the telecom market, and the business that I opened subsequently, I operated for almost 30 years up and until my exit three years ago.
 The business did extremely well, I grew the company to over 50-employees, and sold for 8-figures to private equity.
 You can read the article and more about the sale of my business, and how I grew it, here, and if you want to know how to become a decamillionaire you can read that here.

 Fast forward a few years, and the internet revolution was upon us.

 Had the internet been around, it would have made doing business research that much easier.

-Not only that, but, I definitely would have researched the best, and mort profitable small businesses to open as I mentioned above.
+Not only that, but, I definitely would have researched the best, and most profitable small businesses to open as I mentioned above.

 Having said the above, let’s review some of the industries by profitability, and then I will review some of the possible small businesses that you can open.
 The goal, of course, is to help you figure out what business you should open, and this article will be an excellent starting point.